mattcarlotta/snackables/README.md

 ### Should I commit my `.env` files?

-No. We **strongly** recommend against committing your `.env` files to version control.
+No. It's **strongly** recommendedd not to commit your `.env` files to version control.
 It should only include environment-specific values such as database passwords or API keys.
 Your production database should have a different password than your development database.

 ### How does snackables work and will it overwrite already set or predefined variables?